apzlx/hpml-gpt-fast/prefill-cache-experiment.md

 # Prefill Cache Performance Experiment

 ## Setup Instructions
-1. Save each context section below into separate .txt files (context_50.txt, context_100.txt, context_500.txt)
-2. Use the provided test commands for each experiment
+1. Use the provided test commands for each experiment
-3. Record times from the console output for each run
+2. Record times from the console output for each run
-4. Run each test 10 times and calculate the average
+3. Run each test 10 times and calculate the average

 ## Test Contexts